 As a result, the tiny details in nature images are preserved very well and are not smeared into a painterly mush, as is all too commonly the case with cameras operating in this market segment.
 Reproduction of colors that are vibrant and full-bodied contributes to the overall allure, as do faultless exposure metering and dependable white balance.

 At an ISO of 1600, the issue is noticeable even when examining the photographs at a scale of fifty percent or less, and the detail has also deteriorated significantly.
 Check out the indoor sample photos if you want to observe the issue for yourself since it is not immediately apparent in the ISO picture quality test samples that we have provided.
-Although the problem is not serious enough to make the photos useless, it is unfortunate that the camera is not on par with many of its competitors in this respect.
+Although the problem is not severe enough to make the photos useless, it is unfortunate that the camera is not on par with many of its competitors in this respect.

 |Max resolution||4608 x 3456|